mitbailey/MMC/README.md

 Solution 1B:
 Some systems may require administrative privileges to run the program.
 Right click `MMCS.exe` and press "Run as Administrator."

+Solution 1C:
+Ensure that the ThorLabs Kinesis Software is installed as discussed in Pre-Requisites.

 # Usage
 ## via Executable
 The executable is available within the MMCS zip archive included with each release.
 Download and extract the archive to access and run MMCS.exe.
 See the [releases page](https://github.com/mitbailey/MMC/releases) for details.